7/31/2024 Concluding July (link to here)

 10/31/2024 October Overview (link to here)

 We spent five nights away from home and part or all of nine days in the field in search of birds but came up with only 103 species on 17 complete checklists, our lowest monthly totals all year.
 To be fair our objective was not to find lots of birds but rather to find birds we had not yet seen this year.
-We were not very successful at that either, adding only two species to our Washington year list for a total of 348.
+We were not very successful at that either, adding only two species to our Washington year list for a total of 348, six species behind last year.
+Not since 2020 have we had such a low total at the end of October.
 Primarily in pursuit of birds we put 1706 miles on the car for a cumulative total of 128911 miles in 3 1/2 years, or an average of 3685 miles per month.
 To document the birds we saw during the month Darchelle took about 3800 photos, including nice ones of both of our new birds.

 11/02/2024 Neah Bay (link to here)